 March 19, 2020: Governor Gavin Newsom issued a stay at home order to protect the health and well-being of all Californians and to establish consistency across the state in order to slow the spread of COVID-19.
 See the California Coronavirus (COVID-19) Response website for more information.

 March 17, 2020: The Public Health Officer of Sonoma County issued a legal order directing residents to shelter at home until April 7, 2020, at 11:59 PM.
 The order limits activity, travel, and business functions to only the most essential needs.
 Learn more about what this means for you and your family at www.socoemergency.org.
-We appreciate your cooperation to stay home and shelter in place unless you are seeking or providing essential services.

 HOW CITY OF SONOMA SERVICES ARE IMPACTED BY THE SHELTER IN PLACE ORDER

 The City will continue to provide necessary and essential services for public health and safety.
 Temporary suspension or limitations on non-essential City operations are being made in an effort to protect members of the community and our employees by limiting person-to-person contact.
-We will be operating with limited staff by phone and email during regular business hours, Monday – Friday, 8:00 AM – noon and 1:00 – 5:00 PM.
+We will be operating by phone and email during regular business hours, Monday – Friday, 8:00 AM – noon and 1:00 – 5:00 PM.
 More information is provided below and at sonomacity.org/coronavirus-resources

 Police and Fire